BartSte/snapshot/README.md

       these can be linked statically as well.
 Do this only for the dependencies that are included in the ffmpeg docs.

+- [ ] Use ffmpeg 6.0, that is tested by Qt.
+If not possible, fix the version instead of using the latest version.

 - [ ] Does it also work when the user has an older version of libc installed than ubuntu 22.04 has?